Seek Returns logo

 Min

-AZO vs. HAS: A comparison of their Operating Margin against their respective Specialty Retail and Leisure industry benchmarks.
+AZO vs. HAS: A comparison of their Operating Profit Margin (TTM) against their respective Specialty Retail and Leisure Products industry benchmarks.

 Profitability at a Glance